 | Skin irritation | Reported in helmet group | Monitor closely |

-These findings suggest you can often preserve your child’s comfort and your autonomy by choosing conservative care first.
-Helmet therapy may still help select moderate cases, but its cosmetic gains rarely justify the costs and side effects for most families.
+These findings suggest you can often protect your child’s comfort by choosing conservative care first.
+Helmet therapy may still help selected cases, but it doesn’t fit every family or every baby.

 When Baby Helmet Therapy Makes Sense

-Helmet therapy makes the most sense when an infant has moderate to severe positional plagiocephaly and simpler measures, such as tummy time and repositioning, haven’t corrected the asymmetry.
+Helmet therapy makes the most sense when an infant has moderate to severe positional plagiocephaly.
+It may also help when simpler measures, such as tummy time and repositioning, haven’t corrected the asymmetry.

-For severe plagiocephaly, the helmet can be a practical option, but it isn’t the first line.
-Clinicians generally reserve it for situations where conservative care has failed or the deformity remains functionally and cosmetically significant.
+For severe plagiocephaly, the helmet can offer a practical option, but it usually isn’t the first line.
+Clinicians often reserve it for cases where conservative care has failed or the deformity remains significant.

 How Repositioning Helps First

-Before considering a helmet, you can often make meaningful progress with repositioning therapy, especially in the first six months when the skull is most moldable.
+Before considering a helmet, you can often make meaningful progress with repositioning therapy.
+This works best in the first months, when the skull changes quickly.

-You can use early intervention to prevent the head from resting in one position too long by increasing tummy time, rotating sleeping orientation, and varying how you hold your infant.
-This approach targets positional plagiocephaly at its most responsive stage.
+You can prevent the head from resting in one position too long by increasing tummy time, rotating sleeping orientation, and varying how you hold your infant.
+This approach targets positional plagiocephaly while the head remains responsive.

-Parents who receive clear, specific coaching on head positioning usually achieve better outcomes than those who wait for passive treatment.
-Evidence shows that less than 1% of infants develop severe flattening by age two, so many head shape concerns improve naturally with consistent repositioning.
+Parents who receive clear, specific coaching on head positioning often make better progress than those who wait without a plan.
+Many head-shape concerns improve naturally with consistent repositioning and growth.

-When you act early, you may restore near-normal symmetry without exposing your child to costly, prolonged helmet wear.
-Additionally, proactive monitoring of your baby’s movement patterns can provide valuable insights into their overall health and development.
+When you act early, you may restore a more balanced shape without costly, prolonged helmet wear.
+Proactive monitoring of your baby’s movement patterns can also support broader developmental awareness.

-Repositioning therapy isn’t a fallback; it’s a practical, evidence-based strategy that gives you more control, more flexibility, and more freedom in your infant’s care.
+Repositioning therapy isn’t a fallback.
+It’s a practical, evidence-based strategy that gives you more control, flexibility, and comfort in your infant’s care.

 What Helmet Therapy Is Like

-If you and your clinician decide a helmet is appropriate, treatment usually starts with a custom cranial orthosis fitted to your baby’s head to guide growth toward a more symmetrical shape.
+If you and your clinician decide a helmet fits your baby’s needs, treatment usually starts with a custom cranial orthosis.
+The orthotist fits it to your baby’s head to guide growth toward a more balanced shape.

-In helmet therapy, these cranial helmets apply gentle pressure to selected skull areas while giving room for growth where deformational plagiocephaly has flattened the head shape.
+In helmet therapy, these cranial helmets apply gentle pressure to selected skull areas.
+They also leave room for growth where deformational plagiocephaly has flattened the head.

-You’ll usually keep the helmet on 23 hours a day, removing it only for bathing.
+You’ll usually keep the helmet on about 23 hours a day and remove it for bathing and cleaning.
 Follow-up visits let the orthotist measure growth and adjust fit as your baby’s head changes.

-Typical treatment lasts about three months, though age and severity of deformity can change that timeline.
+Typical treatment lasts about three months, though age and severity can change that timeline.

 - Wear schedule: consistent use matters.